Popscotch/Clicker-Game-Tutorial/README.md

 ];
 ```

-What's happening here, is that you've created a class with a `constructor`, a constructor is a function that is called when the class is made.
+What's happening here, is that you've created a class with a `constructor`.
+A constructor is a function that is called when the class is made.
 In the `generators` list, it's creating a new generator, and telling it that the name is 'Auto Clicker', the price is '10', and it's power is '1' as per the `constructor` function within the class definition.

 ### Step 3

-You'll need to update some of your previous code to make use of these changes.
+We need to update some of the previous code to make use of these changes.
 In the code, `generators[0]` represents the first item in the `generators` list.
-The 0 represents the `index`, and you can refer to other generators you might add by increasing that number.
-(Such as `generators[1]` for the second item, if there is one)
+The 0 represents the `index`, and can be used to refer to other generators by changing that number (such as `generators[1]` for the second item, if there is one)

 ```JS
 function buyAutoClicker() {